 Mary Ellen Quinn:

-Mary Ellen currently works at CHCS in Bangor.
+Mary Ellen is recently retired from CHCS, where she worked numerous years in Case Management.
 She has had a huge role in assisting and advocating for people with Mental Illness in the Bangor Area.

 Chris is currently the Economic Director for Piscatiquis County and the former District Representative for Rep. Mike Michaud’s office.
 His background is in banking and is known for his love of socks.
 Most recently he presented at PechaKucha on the “Socktastic Adventures in Fashion.
 Please see attached link for his presentation

 John Tribou relocated to the Bangor Area in 2013.
 He currently is a Senior Relationship Manager for Bangor Savings Bank serving the Greater Bangor /Brewer area.
 He is the past president of the Houlton Rotary Club, and held positions on the Salvation Army Board and local School Board.
 John joined the Advisory Board in 2017.